 "During LGBTQ+ Pride Month, we recognize the resilience and determination of the many individuals who are fighting to live freely and authentically.
 In doing so, they are opening hearts and minds, and laying the foundation for a more just and equitable America.
 This Pride Month, we affirm our obligation to uphold the dignity of all people, and dedicate ourselves to protecting the most vulnerable among us."

 9. The first San Francisco Trans March took place in 2004.

-In 2004, an anonymous e-mail circulated around San Francisco’s transgender community.
-The trial in the murder of Gwen Araujo, a young trans woman from the Bay Area, was underway and the author of the e-mail called for a trans rights march.
-For many years, San Francisco’s pride celebrations had consisted of two events: one which was trans-inclusive and one that, according to historian Susan Stryker [PDF], “expressly forbid transgender people from participating.”
-By 2004, however, things were changing and SF Pride, the organization responsible for San Francisco’s pride march, supported the first annual Trans March.
+In 2004, an anonymous email circulated around San Francisco’s transgender community.
+The trial for the murder of Gwen Araujo, a young trans woman from the Bay Area, was underway, and the author of the email called for a trans rights march.
+For many years, San Francisco’s Pride celebrations had consisted of two events: one which was trans-inclusive and one that, according to historian Susan Stryker [PDF], “expressly forbid transgender people from participating.”
+By 2004, however, things were changing and SF Pride, the organization responsible for San Francisco’s Pride march, supported the first annual Trans March.
 The event, which is part of the wider Pride Month celebrations in the city, continues to this day.